drduh/YubiKey-Guide/README.md

 This section is primarily focused on Debian/Ubuntu systems, but the concepts apply to any system connected to a network.

-Whether using a VM, installing on dedicated hardware, or running a Live OS temporarily, start *without* a network connection and disable any unnecessary services listening on all interfaces before connecting to the network.
+Whether using a virtual machine, installing on dedicated hardware, or running a Live OS temporarily, start *without* a network connection and disable any unnecessary services listening on all interfaces before connecting to the network.

-This is because services like `cups` or `avahi` can be listening by default.
-While this isn't an immediate problem it simply broadens the attack surface.
-Not everyone will have a dedicated subnet or trusted network equipment they can control, and for the purposes of this guide, these steps treat *any* network as untrusted / hostile.
+Services such as cups and avahi may listen on the network by default, increasing potential attack surface.
+For this workflow, treat every network as untrusted.

 **Disable listening services**